 Elsewhere in Split, get enchanted as you discover a bustling city with a crowded waterfront.
 Spend time on the Adriatic Sea at popular beaches like Bacvice Beach, before slipping into a seaside restaurant for a fresh seafood meal.

 Not sure what to do on your Croatian vacation?
 Plan out your holidays with this complete guide to the best places to visit in Split, Croatia!

 What to see & do in Split

 Walk among the ancient buildings of Diocletian’s Palace

-Covering the centre of the Old Town of Split, Romans built Diocletian’s Palace remain mostly intact.
-When exploring the palace, you’ll have the chance to sit at outdoor cafes nestled between the ancient buildings.
+Numerous buildings within Diocletian’s Palace remain mostly intact.
+While exploring, you’ll have the chance to sit at outdoor cafes nestled between the ancient buildings and stunning architecture.

 Climb to the top of the St. Dominus Cathedral Bell Tower

 While exploring within the walls of Diocletian’s Palace, don’t miss out on St. Dominus Cathedral, one of the oldest Catholic cathedrals in the world.
 The Cathedral of Saint Dominus was built in the 7th century and is still in use today.

 The main reason to visit St. Dominus Cathedral is to climb its 57-meter-high Bell Tower.
 Construction of the Bell Tower began around 1100, taking over 300 years to complete.
 It’s been thoroughly restored and reconstructed in the last 100 years.
 Tourists can tread the 200 steps to enjoy an impressive view over Old Town and beyond.

 If you’re traveling to Split on a Sunday, expect a large crowd for Mass.